Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Discussion

 We decided to explicitly avoid generating streamline evaluation criteria that include partially fulfilling constraints of different nature.
 Specifically, we do not consider the case where streamlines could reach the GM at only one endpoint, but be within a given distance from the cortex at the other endpoint.
 Although this could be a valid criterion to assess the plausibility of streamlines, we chose to model separately the influence of criteria that differ in their nature.
 Also, this allows to keep the number and complexity of the plausibility evaluation criteria to a set of limited, well-established measures.

-The allowed streamline to local orientation angle gap is relaxed for the HCP and BIL\&GIN callosal homotopic datasets.
+The allowed streamline to local orientation angle gap is relaxed for the BIL\&GIN callosal homotopic and TractoInferno datasets.
 Allowing a \ang{30} cone when propagating local orientations into streamlines is a common choice.
 Given that our autoencoder is trained solely using streamline data, no local information is encoded in our latent space, and hence, the constraint is relaxed in order to overcome this limitation.

 Experimental evidence \citep{Maier-Hein:NatureComm:2017} has shown that some of these requirements might need to be relaxed to avoid being excessively restrictive when evaluating the results of tracking methods.
 In the context of this work, WM and GM masks are slightly dilated, and the streamline local orientation to peak alignment criterion uses a soft condition (rather than strictly enforcing to comply with an alignment cone at each streamline segment) (see section \ref{subsec:evaluation_framework_parameterization}).
-The softened criterion allows the generated streamlines to overcome the bottleneck effect at locations along their trajectory, where conventional tracking methods have more difficulties in passing through.
+The softened criterion allows the generated streamlines to overcome the bottleneck effect at locations along their trajectory, where conventional tracking methods are likely to give rise to false positive pathways \citep{Schilling:HBM:2021}.
 As shown in \citet{Canales:Neuroimage:2019}, current spherical deconvolution methods' ability to distinguish crossing fiber populations declines considerably below the \numrange[range-phrase=-,range-units=single]{45}{35}{\si{\degree}} inter-fiber angle range.
 Thus, provided that appropriate seed streamlines exist, the generative framework presented in this work could be used in regions that are hard to traverse for conventional local reconstruction and streamline propagation methods.